rickliu131/COSI103A_PA02/README.md

 # PA02
-Our app can perform following function for users:
+Our app can perform following function for users:\n
 0. quit
 1. show categories
 2. add category